SAT Score Range 2025: Check Percentile and Score Range for Top Universities

 What is a Good SAT Score?

-The average SAT score can be considered as 1000.
-Any SAT score over 1200 is regarded as good scores.
-The highest SAT score of 1600 is the highest any individual can achieve.
-Candidates should be familiar with SAT range and percentiles since they will receive scaled scores.
+The average SAT score can be considered as 1000+.
+Any SAT score over 1200 is regarded as a good score.
+The highest SAT score is 1600.
+Candidates should be familiar with the SAT score range and percentiles since they will receive scaled scores.
 Many universities require good SAT scores.
-The Temple University SAT range, ASU SAT range, and Purdue University SAT range require good results.
-Also University of Rochester SAT range, Caltech SAT range and furthermore university ranges require great SAT results.
+Most top universities abroad, including Harvard, Yale, and Stanford, require a 1480+ SAT score for admission.

 SAT Score Range for Top Colleges